 It is interesting to note that one of the most important things that we have to deal with on a daily basis as children and adults is eating.
 And yet it is a subject very rarely taught in school in North America.

 French kids learn about different foods and meals starting in preschool in their classrooms.
 Lunchtime at school is also considered a moment to teach kids.
 Kids as young as 3 are taught to recognize different foods, eat properly, clean up after themselves, and generally be civilized while eating.

 By the time they are 4, they are allowed to eat without a bib at school, knowing that they won’t make a mess.
 They carry their own trays and are even given little knives to cut their own food.

 I found myself “behind” at home in what I thought my kids could do, compared to what they were already managing at school.
 (They grow up too fast, these little ones!)

-But with all that said, even if your kids are not in a French school, there are still simple things that everyone can try at home.
+But with all that said, even if your kids are not in a French school, here are some simple things that everyone can try at home.
 Allons-y!

 1. French Parents don’t try to hide the taste of vegetables

 It all starts as a baby.
 I was told that in the past (before lactating and wet-nursing was widely recommended), French parents were encouraged to boil vegetables and use the flavored water to prepare the baby’s milk formula.
 The idea was to introduce the taste of the vegetables as soon as possible.